dhh1128/codecraft.co/headers-babies-and-bathwater.md

   - author: Daniel Hardman
     date: 2013-08-12 17:58:44
     comment: |
-      You may be different, Dougbert--but I wish all the C++ programmers I've worked with over the years were different in exactly the same way!
+      You may be different, Dougbert &mdash; but I wish all the C++ programmers I've worked with over the years were different in exactly the same way!
 It would be a lot more fun to code if they understood how to keep interfaces clean... :-)
   - author: Daniel Hardman
     date: 2013-08-12 18:14:25
     comment: |